-These instructions apply to Tectia Client and Tectia ConnectSecure on Unix.
-For more information, see Tectia Client User Manual or Tectia ConnectSecure Administrator Manual.
+These instructions apply to Tectia Client on Unix.
+For more information, see Tectia Client User Manual.

 To enable public-key authentication from Tectia Client on Unix to Tectia Server on z/OS:

 1. Create a key pair using ssh-keygen-g3.
 For non-interactive use, the key can be generated without a passphrase with the -P option.
 The -t option can be used to specify the key type (the default is RSA).